Living Together Planning Session

 Rachel and Tom, Blending households | Both divorced | Different social and living expectations

-Rachel (43), a freelance graphic designer, owned a home with approximately £180,000 in equity.
-Tom (47), an operations manager, was moving in with her.
-Both previously divorced, they wanted to be more intentional this time and avoid common pitfalls.
+Rachel (43), a freelance graphic designer, owned her home with around £180,000 in equity.
+Tom (47), an operations manager, was moving in with her after his own divorce.
+Both had been through long marriages and wanted to be more intentional this time, avoiding the patterns that had caused issues before.

 Nina and Elijah, Buying together | Planning for uncertainty | Active lifestyles